flomesh-io/osm-edge-docs/README.md

 2. Each previous release-specific site that is still supported needs to be able to access the latest release from the Release drop down.
 On the previous release branches, update the [config.toml](https://github.com/openservicemesh/osm-docs/blob/main/config.toml) to list the new release version as shown above.
 3. The `latest` tag must be removed from all previous versions.
 For example, the `latest` tag must be removed from `v0.7 (latest)` on the `release-v0.7` branch.
 4. Add the [banner](https://github.com/openservicemesh/osm-docs/blob/release-v0.9/themes/dosmy/layouts/partials/banner.html) to a previous release specific site if it has not been configured.
-5. Add or update the version banner parameter in `config.toml` to enable the banner at the top of each previous release-specific site that will tell visitors which version they are looking at.
+5. Update the version banner parameter in `config.toml` to enable the banner at the top of each previous release-specific site that will tell visitors which version they are looking at.
 For example, the version banner for `release-v0-7` would be configured as follows:
     ```toml
     [params.versionbanner]
 	    show = true
 	    archive = "v0.7"
 	    latest = "https://release-v0-8.docs.openservicemesh.io/"
     ```
+6. Update `content/docs/releases/docs.md` to include the new release and update the inactive releases list.
+7.
 ### Update the release support matrix

 Once a new OSM version has been released, update the [OSM and Kubernetes support matrix](./content/docs/guides/install.md#kubernetes-support).
 The Kubernetes version support will be the [current releases of Kubernetes](https://kubernetes.io/releases/) at the time of the OSM release.

+### Copy files for localization

+Copy entire directory structure under `content/en` to each other localization directory, such as `content/zh`.
+Each file in each localization must be individually translated for a given release.
+For more details on the translation process, see [Localization](#localization).

+## Localization

+The OSM docs can be translated into multiple localizations.
+To ensure the most accurate content, each localization must be translated for every release and each file should be manually translated for a given localization.
+When a new release is published, the English version of every content file for that release is copied to each localization.
+Those temporary English files can then be individually translated.

+**If you find a technical error in the content, file a PR to the English version of the content file in the `main` branch so that the fix is carried forward into future releases.
+Localized content for a release is not carried forward into the next release so any fixes applied directly to localized content will be lost.**

+### Localizing a file

+To localize one or more files:

+- Create a new branch off of the latest release branch, such as `release-v1.1`.
+- Translate the temporary English version of the file(s) in the existing localization directory, such as `content/zh/_index.md`.
+- File a PR targeting the latest release branch.

+### Adding a new localization

+When you add a new localization, you need to create *BOTH* an initial translation for the latest release as well as the scaffold for the new localization in the `main` branch.

+To create the initial translation for the latest release:

+- Create a branch based on the latest release branch, such as `release-v1.1`.
+- Add a new localization directory to the `content/` directory.
+- Copy the entire directory structure under `content/en` to the new localization directory.
+- Add a new language to `config.toml` in the `[languages]` section.
+- Optionally, you can begin translating one or more files in the new localization directory.
+- File a PR targeting the latest release branch.

+To create the scaffold for the new localization:

+- Create a branch based on `main`.
+- Add the same localization directory to the `content/` directory, but only containing a `.gitkeep` file.
+- Copy the new language configuration to `config.toml` in the `[languages]` section, but comment it out.
+- File a PR targeting the `main` branch.

 # Site Development